United House Developments: Notable projects

 The company carried out the conversion of Frobisher Crescent at the Barbican, the original location of the Cass Business School, into residential use.
 It was also involved in the Central St Giles mixed-use development in Covent Garden.

-United House constructed the Clapham One development in Clapham High Street for Cathedral Group in 2012 in a PPP with the London Borough of Lambeth.
+United House constructed the Clapham One development in Clapham High Street for Cathedral Group in 2012 under a public–private partnership (PPP) with the London Borough of Lambeth.

-In 2013, it completed a project, involving 388 social homes plus office and retail space, in a mixed-use development at Hale Village in Tottenham.
+In 2013, it completed work on a mixed-use development, involving 388 social homes plus office and retail space, at Hale Village in Tottenham.
 Around the end of 2013, the company completed the Paynes & Borthwick riverside development at West Greenwich.